 One practice that has helped me think with simplicity and clarity on this has been the practice of detachment.

 One thing I find to be true is that I know what I am supposed to do.
 I know I should wake up early in the morning and workout and in order to do this, I also know that I should go to sleep at an appropriate time.
 I know that I should write at a certain time instead of spending another 20-30 minutes on the internet which usually bleeds into being an hour or more.
 I know I should be reading when I am not.
 I know I should be studying instead of killing time doing something that will bring almost zero benefits to my future but does bring this instant pleasure.
-I know the vegetables are there when I’m eating chocolate or that water is waiting for me as I drink more soda.
+I know the vegetables are there when I’m eating junk food or that water is waiting for me as I drink more soda.

 For these reasons, I’ve found detachment to be helpful.
 The purpose of detachment is to take a step back from yourself and view yourself and your actions from an outside point of view.
 To see yourself wasting time, procrastinating, feeding into the bad habits, those habits which you are reinforcing and make it only harder for yourself to get better.
 When you are detached, it is almost like a reset button.
 You see yourself being something you should not be and you call yourself out on it.
 You pause and see your actions for what they are, hurtful, and you change, right at that moment and do what you need to do.
 Detachment is like a muscle, the more you use it, the stronger it becomes.
 So one has to spend time developing the muscle, working it out, practicing it so eventually, it becomes second nature, like breathing.